 So be sure to double check that you, and your customers, are not collecting any form of data from EU citizens before you assume GDPR doesn’t affect you.

 What Is Vidyard Doing To Be Compliant With GDPR?

-For the last year, our legal, privacy, and development teams have been actively working to ensure we’re mapping out requirements for GDPR and building any updates needed into our product roadmap.
+Leading up to the deadline, our legal, privacy, and development teams worked hard to ensure we were mapping out requirements for GDPR and building any updates needed into our product roadmap.

 This includes things such as;